d-bl/GroundForge/docs/help/Reshape-Patterns.md

 ------------

 The animation below moves corresponding intersections together.
-On the right two isolated repeats, one moving along, one static.
+On the right two isolated repeats, one leads the dance, the other is static.
-At least dots with the same color move together, occasionally more dots are moved together to preserve symmetry.
+Dots with the same color always move together, occasionally more dots are moved together to preserve symmetry.

 ![](animation/GIFCreator-me.gif)

 The animation shows some of these [patterns].
-For other variants, the figure with colored dots would need to span multiple repeats to allow a transformation.
+For the other variants, corresponding intersections of every other repeat should be moved together.
+In other words: the isolated repeat that leads the dance should span multiple repeats.

 [patterns]: /GroundForge/sheet.html?patch=B-C-,---5,C-B-,-5--;checker&patch=-4-7,5---,-C-B,3158;bricks&patch=5-O-E-,-E-5-O,5-O-E-;bricks&patch=158-,---5,C-B-;checker&patch=8-76,124-;checker&patch=5831,-4-7;checker&patch=68,-4;checker&patch=6868,-4-4,6868,-4-4;checker